FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Generating realistic synthetic 3D data: a review of works

 \subsection{Evaluation Metrics}

 This section presents a brief explanation of each evaluation metric used in the papers studied, along with the required references and each paper in which the particular metric was used.
 It is important to note that some metrics are only used for specific purposes and are not well-known, or are sometimes just an adaptation of existing metrics for the problem in question but with a different name, such as fraction of unmachinable voxels and shape-score.
-The metrics are mainly ordered alphabetically, but some of them are very similar, therefore they are explained together.

-\paragraph{\textbf{Absolute permeability, Minkowski functional:}} Absolute permeability is used in \cite{Krutko2019} to assess the quality of generated porous media volumes.
-It is usually used in conjunction with Minkowski functional.
-This metric is calculated using a pore network model.
-The Minkowski functional is already explained in the \textit{\textbf{Section \ref{sec:Loss_Functions}}}.
-It is used in \cite{Chen2020, Krutko2019, Mosser2017} for the evaluation step.

-\paragraph{\textbf{Attenuation Correction (AC):}} Attenuation in PET scans is caused by photons that are lost through absorption in the body, leading to artifacts.
-AC can be performed with MRI or CT scans as well as other techniques \cite{chen2017attenuation}.
-The use of synthetic CT scans to perform AC is performed in \cite{Schaefferkoetter20213817} and evaluated in comparison to MRI-based correction.

-\paragraph{\textbf{Accuracy, Sensitivity, Specificity, Precision, Average False Positives (AFP), Type-I/Type-II errors:}} The metrics accuracy, sensitivity, specificity \cite{baratloo2015part}, precision \cite{Preref} and AFP are often used in machine learning.
-To calculate these metrics, a confusion matrix \cite{confusionmatrixref} is usually created.
-The metric used should be chosen carefully depending on the problem, as high performance in one of the metrics does not necessarily mean a good model.
-Accuracy is measured in \cite{Gecer2020415, Ge2020, Pesaranghader202167, Jung202079, Zhuang2019, Wei2020, Yan2018, Muzahid202120, Li20195530, Wang20172317, Chen2021961, Liu2020O47}.
-Sensitivity, also known as recall, is measured in \cite{Ge2020, Bu2021670, Momeni2021, Zhuang2019, Lei2020a, Chen2021961, Ho2019, Han2019, Baniukiewicz2019}.
-Specificity is measured in \cite{Ge2020, Lei2020a}.
-Precision, also known as positive predictive valve, is measured in \cite{Zhuang2019, Chen2021961, Ho2019, Han2019, Baniukiewicz2019}.
-The AFP metric is used in \cite{Dikici2021}.
-Type-I and Type-II errors, also known as false positive and false negative errors, are used in \cite{Chen2021961}.
-It can be also be used as $1-Specificity and $1-Sensitivity, respectively.

-\paragraph{\textbf{Area Under the Curve (AUC), Receiver Operating Characteristic curve (ROC):}} AUC \cite{AUCref} is the area under the ROC curve \cite{ROCref} and is intrinsically related to sensitivity and false positive rate ($1-Specificity$).
-The AUC is used in \cite{Mokhayeri2020241, Baek20206120, Momeni2021, Pan2019137, Yan2018}.
-The ROC curve is used in the aforementioned papers and in \cite{Momeni2021}.
-The AUC is used in \cite{Baek20206120} to evaluate the results using the area under the curve of the ratio of Correct Keypoint (PCK).

-\paragraph{\textbf{Average Hausdorff Distance (HD) and surface HD:}} The average HD and surface HD are used in \cite{Amirrajab2020128, Zhang2021, Lei2020a} to measure the distance between sets of pixels/voxels in ground truth and prediction \cite{kazemifar2018segmentation}.
-A small value of HD corresponds to a small distance between each voxel in the prediction and a point in the ground truth.